-First appearing in the 1887 edition of the Bartenders guide by Jerry Thomas, the whiskey fizz is an amazing cocktail.
-A combination of a whiskey sour with egg whites and a whiskey daisy, the whiskey fizz is both light, airy and refreshing.
+First appearing in the 1887 edition of the Bartenders Guide by Jerry Thomas, the whiskey fizz is a fantastic cocktail.
+A combination of a whiskey sour with egg whites and a whiskey daisy, the whiskey fizz is both lights, airy and refreshing.

 The taste of a whiskey fizz is like a mousse whiskey sour.
-Absolutely incredible and the texture feels like the first few sips of a tap served Guinness. the egg foam gives a velvet texture similar to nitrogen bubbles but the soda water adds a refreshing carbonated beverage feel.
-I believe the tongue is unable to distinguish bubbles below 30 microns and that is what gives a fine egg foam a velvety texture in cocktails.
-Above 30 microns bubbles have more of refreshing texture and that is what the soda water provides to the cocktail.
-Combine those with a classic whiskey sour and you have one of the best tasting cocktails.
+Incredible, and the texture feels like the first few sips of a tap served Guinness.
+The egg foam gives a velvet texture similar to nitrogen bubbles, but the soda water adds a refreshing carbonated beverage feel.
+I believe the tongue cannot distinguish bubbles below 30 microns, which gives a fine egg foam a velvety texture in cocktails.
+Above 30 microns, bubbles have a more refreshing texture, which the soda water provides to the cocktail.
+Combine those with a classic whiskey sour, and you have one of the best-tasting cocktails.

 How To Get Great Foam On Cocktails With Egg Whites.

 Egg Whites are challenging to get right in cocktails.
 Everyone struggles with them at some point, and bartenders search for any way to make whipping them into a fluffy meringue easier.
 Henry Ramos hired “shaker boys” to shake for him.
 Some use the dry shake or reverse dry shake, others swear by only using one large ice cube, and some say you have to shake till your arms fall off.
 The method I like is called the Saxe Shake, and De Forest Saxe invented it in the 1880s.